MarsDex-2045/MarsDex-Client/README.md

 **The remaining pages without JavaScript will be implemented in the Beta Phase.**

+## Bugs
+### Global map
+- If a marker's popup is opened, but the user opens another maker without closing the first one, the link to go to the details of a colony, doesn't work anymore.
+    This is because Leaflet doesn't have any way to detect if a pop has been closed **implicit** (e.g. The pop-up is closed because another one was selected).
+The popup needs to be closed implicit.

+  The workaround is to close the original popup that has been closed implicit or to close the new pop-up that has been opened.

 ## Instructions for running locally
 * Clone the [Client Repository](https://git.ti.howest.be/TI/2020-2021/s3/project-ii/projects/groep-23/client) to your machine.